0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 multiple holding of other Ruffer funds which I suspect layered another level of **hidden fees**.
 Why pay for a Ruffer gold fund, when they could just buy gold?

-I plan on adding to this portfolio this year.

 ## Growth Portfolio